dbids/FPGA-Whack_A_Mole-1/README.md

-# Whack A Mole Implemenation on an FPGA board
+# Whack A Mole Implementation on an FPGA board